ksw2000/hackmd-to-html-cli/README.md

 | others        | ✅       | Hide the metadata by html comment |

 HackMD sets the `lang` tag and `dir` tag at the beginning of `<body>`. hmd2html sets the the `lang` tag and `dir` tag at `<html>` when using default layout.

+## Development

+1. `npm run lint` to check the format of source code.
+2. `npm run example` runs example for this package, which generates result from `./example` and places them in `./output`.
+3. `npm test` runs unit test files whose filenames end with `.spec.ts`

+## Contributing

+Contributions to **hackmd-to-html-cli** are welcome and highly appreciated.
+Please run lint `npm run lint` and test `npm run test` before pull requesting.